bmegli/realsense-ir-to-vaapi-h264/README.md

 - init file for raw H.264 output
 - init Realsense D400 device
 - init VAAPI encoder with FFmpeg
+- read greyscale IR data from the camera
+- encode to H.264
-- read, encode & write
+- write to raw H.264 file
 - cleanup

-Currently NV12 Y is filled with infrared greyscale and color plane is filled with constant value.
+Currently VAAPI NV12 Y is filled with infrared greyscale and color plane is filled with constant value.

 ## Dependencies